A Perth family has found the world's oldest known message in a bottle, almost 132 years after it was thrown into the sea, Australian experts say.

-Her husband Kym Illman said they found some paper in the bottle but had "no idea" what it was until they took it home and dried it in the oven.
+Her husband Kym Illman told the BBC they found some paper in the bottle but had "no idea" what it was until they took it home and dried it in the oven, reports BBC.

-Experts have confirmed it is an authentic message from a German ship, reports BBC.
+Experts have confirmed it is an authentic message from a German ship.

 The note in the bottle, which was dated 12 June 1886, was jettisoned from the German ship Paula, as part of an experiment into ocean and shipping routes by the German Naval Observatory.

 Previously, the Guinness world record for the oldest message in a bottle was 108 years, between it being sent and found.

 The Illman family were driving through a beach north of Wedge Island on 21 January when the car became bogged down in the sand, and Mrs Illman and her friend decided to go for a walk.